 Internet Access is available at public libraries and other locations that are publicly accessible; e.g., the California State Library.
 Access to the Internet at libraries and public locations is generally provided on a first-come, first-served basis.
 Other use restrictions include the hours of operation, the length of time that a workstation may be used, depending on availability, the types of software programs available on a workstation, and the ability to print documents.
-Additionally, school staff and our parent community take pride in focussing on the Social and Emotional needs of students.
-"We take care of ourselves, we take care of each other, and we take care of this place!"

 II.
-About Los Ranchos Elementary School School Description and Mission Statement
+About Pacheco Elementary School

+School Description and Mission Statement